Greek Style Roasted Mushrooms (Video)

 This recipe adapted from The Best Vegetable Recipes by Cook’s Illustrated, a very old cookbook that I didn't find mentioned online.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Greek-Style Roasted Mushrooms with Red Pepper, Herbs, and Feta would be a perfect side dish for any other type of low-carb or Keto eating plan, or for any phase of the original South Beach Diet.
+Greek-Style Roasted Mushrooms would be a perfect side dish for any other type of low-carb or Keto eating plan, or for any phase of the original South Beach Diet.

 Find More Recipes Like This One: